 In addition, a large portion of Steel Connect's revenue comes from clients in the technology and consumer products sectors, which is intensely competitive and subject to rapid changes.
 A reduction or interruption in supply, including disruptions to Steel Connect's global supply chain or a significant natural disaster (including as a result of climate change) or otherwise, a failure to appropriately cancel, reschedule, or adjust Steel Connect's requirements based on Steel Connect's business needs, or a decrease in demand for Steel Connect's services could materially adversely affect Steel Connect's business, operating results, and financial condition and could materially damage customer relationships.
-There has been and may continue to be market shortages of semiconductor and other electrical component supplies, which has affected, and could further affect, Steel Connect's clients in the computing and consumer electrical markets and, consequently, their demand for Steel Connect's offerings.
-During periods of component shortages for Steel Connect's revenue and profitability could suffer until other component sources can be developed.
+There has been and may continue to be market shortages of semiconductor and other electrical component supplies, which has affected, and could further affect, Steel Connect's clients in the computing and consumer electrical markets and, consequently, their demand for Steel Connect's revenue and profitability could suffer until other component sources can be developed.